maystey/uct_nassp_cm2020/_site/CHAPTERS.md

 - If Statements

 ### Enhancements

 - Logical Operators
   - Give examples including comparison operators
 - If Statements
   - more examples

 ## For and While Loops

 ### Complete

 - Intro
 - For Loops
 - List Comprehension
 - While Loops

-### Incomplete
 - Breaking Out of Loops
+- Else Statement and Loops

 ### Not Started

-- Else Statement and Loops
-- Embedded Loops
+- Nested Loops

 The remaining sections here are not a priority
 - For loop examples
 - While loop examples

 ### Enhancements

 - breaking out of loops - show practical examples

-## NumPy - Not Started
+## OOP - Not Started

+## Packages

+### In Progress

+- Intro

+### Not Started

+- Scientific Packages
+- Installing Packages with pip
+- Installing Packages with conda

+## Benchmarking

+### In Progress

+- Time
+- Uncertainty

+## NumPy

+### Complete

+- Intro
+- Arrays

+### Not Started

+- Special functions
+- 2D Arrays and Matrices
+- Random numbers

 ## File I/O - Not Started